 Brain Waves Boost Ability to Learn as We Sleep

-Outline: Bursts of brain waves known as sleep spindles may be networking between key regions of the brain to clear a path to learning.
+Synopsis: Bursts of brain waves known as sleep spindles may be networking between key regions of the brain to clear a path to learning.
+A UC Berkeley study suggests we're busy recharging our brain's learning capacity during a dreamless light slumber that takes up half our sleeping hours.

 Main DigestA UC Berkeley study suggests we're busy recharging our brain's learning capacity during a dreamless light slumber that takes up half our sleeping hours.